SpongePowered/SpongeDocs/source/plugin/plugin-class.rst

 email address (such as ``com.gmail.username.project``) or an open-source repository (such as ``io.github.username.project``).

-After creating your main class, the :javadoc:`org.spongepowered.api.plugin.Plugin` annotation must be affixed to it.
+After creating your main class, the :javadoc:`Plugin` annotation must be affixed to it.
 This annotation allows Sponge to easily find your main plugin class when your plugin is loaded.
 An example usage is illustrated below.

 .. code-block:: java